Link to Barnet Local Offer:Barnet Local Offer

 While the majority of learners with SEN will have their needs met in this way, some may require an Education, Health and Care Plan (EHCP) needs assessment to determine whether it is necessary for the Local Authority to make provision in accordance with an EHCP.

 Review – measuring the impact of support provided by assessing whether targets have been met and looking at the child’s progress across the curriculum and considering whether changes to that support need to be made.
-As indicated above this will happen termly and children with Statements or EHCPlans will also have an Annual Review.
+As indicated above this will happen termly and children with EHCPs will also have an Annual Review.

 What are the arrangements for supporting children and young people to move between phases of education?

 There are also strong links and procedures in place with local secondary schools to ensure a smooth transfer at the end of Year 6.
 There are meetings with the Year 7 Head of Year and SENCO (if appropriate) from the schools to discuss the children being transferred and more specifically any children with SEN. Transition plans are developed according to need but may for example involve additional work in school to prepare the child and additional supported visits.
-If a child has a Statement or an EHCP we will whenever possible arrange a review meeting with relevant staff from the receiving school.
+If a child has an EHCP we will whenever possible arrange the Annual Review meeting, for that year with relevant staff from the receiving school.

 What training and expertise do staff have to support children and young people with SEN and how will we secure specialist expertise?

-Monkfrith provides training and support to enable all staff to improve the teaching and learning of all children and improve their practice by working in collaboration.
-This includes whole school training on SEN issues, for example speech and communication needs, Autism Spectrum Disorder.
+Monkfrith provides training and support to enable all staff to improve the teaching and learning of all children and improve their practice.
+This includes whole school training on SEN areas, for example speech and communication needs, Autism Spectrum Condition (ASC) and Attachment Disorder.

 Individual teachers and support staff attend SEN related training courses run by Barnet Partnership for School Improvement and other providers.
-Staff are also trained to deliver interventions by specialists working with the school – for example Speech and Language Therapists, Occupational Therapist, a Literacy Specialist and ASC Advisory Teachers.
+Staff are also trained to deliver interventions by specialists working with the school – for example Speech and Language Therapists, Occupational Therapists, a Literacy Specialist, Hearing Advisory Teacher, Physical Disabilities Advisory Teacher and ASC Advisory Teachers.

-The school has access to services universally provided by Barnet and described on the Local Offer part of it’s website: Barnet Local Offer
+The school has access to services universally provided by Barnet and described on the Local Offer part of it’s website (see link on Monkfrith website).

 - Educational Psychology